 Tweens and cell phones can give you added responsibilities and headaches, on their own or together.
 If my daughter read this, she would correct me and say, “Teens and cell phones, mom.”
 She is right.
-She is 13 years old and thankfully, a happy teen.
+She is 13 years old and, thankfully, a happy teen.

-Us: “Take care of your phone, it’s fragile”
+Us: “Take care of your phone.
+It’s fragile.”

-Us: “We will approve every app before it is downloaded to your phone ”
+Us: “We will approve every app before it is downloaded to your phone.”

-Us: “Do not answer calls from phone numbers you do not know”
+Us: “Do not answer calls from phone numbers you do not know.”

-Us: “No Facebook”
+Us: “No Facebook.”

 Her: “Ok.
 Yes.”

 Almost two years later, she’s stuck to these guidelines.
-We argue at times over her cell phone being a distraction with her schoolwork.
+We argue over her cell phone being a distraction from her schoolwork.
 As a result, we implement new phone and text messaging guidelines as we go along.
 Texting does not replace talking, sending mean or threatening texts is prohibited, it is rude to text in front of someone when they are speaking to you.
-We review privacy issues such as not giving out her phone number or including too much information on her descriptions for Instagram or related apps. we also discuss “Stranger Danger” and how it applies to this technology.
+We review privacy issues such as not giving out her phone number or including too much information on her descriptions for Instagram or related apps.
+We also discuss “Stranger Danger” and how it applies to this technology.

 My daughter is not the only one with additional responsibilities.
 As her parent, I have a few as well.
 I have her username and passwords to her phone and apps.
-I log into her apps regularly such as SnapChat and Instagram to see her “friends” and/or to see who wants to be friends with her.
+I log into her apps regularly, such as SnapChat and Instagram, to see her “friends” and see who wants to be friends with her.
 If I see posts that I don’t like, I unfriend or delete them.
-Usually, these posts come from users whose names are, for example, “I love puppies,” or “color faves,” and if they advertise weight loss products, post sexual images, or anything that I deem inappropriate, I delete it.
+Usually, these posts come from users whose names are, for example, “I love puppies” or “color faves.”
+If they advertise weight-loss products, post sexual images, or anything I deem inappropriate, I delete it.

-As parents, we want to protect our children from all of the bad stuff that exists out on the web which can potentially harm our children using any of these methods.
-At the same time, we want them to have a phone in case there is an emergency and for peace of mind.
-Each decision is different and compromise is needed.
-Hopefully, our experience will help you make a decision that is best for you and your family.
+As parents, we want to protect our children from all of the bad stuff that exists out on the web, which can potentially harm our children using any of these methods.
+At the same time, we want them to have a phone if there is an emergency and for peace of mind.
+Each decision is different, and compromise is needed.
+Hopefully, our experience will help you decide what is best for you and your family.